washingtonyachtclub/documents/WYC_Policies.md

 1. Full day reservations begin at 3 am on the day reserved and end at 3 am on the day after.
 Half day reservations are either from 3 am to 3 pm or from 3 pm to 3 am.
 2. Keelboat reservation fees are due in full when a reservation is placed.
-3. Policies and procedures for the placement of no-fee reservations without payment of fees for classes, maintenance and repair periods, and club events (e.g., Keelboat Clinic or Snooze ‘n’ Cruise) may be made by the Keelboat Fleet Captain or Vice Commodore.
+3. Policies and procedures for the placement of reservations without payment of fees for classes, maintenance and repair periods, and club events (e.g., Keelboat Clinic or Snooze ‘n’ Cruise) may be made by the Keelboat Fleet Captain or Vice Commodore.

 ## Wages
 ### Maximum Hours